rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 encouraged to attend educational provision where it is appropriate for them to do so.

-From the week commencing 1 June at the earliest, we will be asking primary schools to welcome back children in nursery, reception, year 1 and year 6, alongside priority groups.
-We will ask secondary schools, sixth form and further education colleges to offer some face-to-face support to supplement the remote education of year 10 and year 12 students who are due to take key exams next year, alongside the full time provision they are offering to priority groups.
+From the week commencing 1 June, we are asking primary schools to welcome back children in nursery, reception, year 1 and year 6, alongside priority groups.
+From 15 June we are asking secondary schools, sixth form and further education colleges to offer some face-to-face support to supplement the remote education of year 10, year 12, and 16 to 19 students who are due to take key exams next year, alongside the full time provision they are offering to priority groups.

 We are also asking nurseries and other early years providers, including childminders, to begin welcoming back all children.
-Alternative provision settings should mirror the approach being taken for mainstream schools and also offer some face-to-face support for years 10 and 11 students (as they have no year 12).
+Alternative provision settings should mirror the approach being taken for mainstream schools and also offer some face-to-face support for years 10 and 11 students (as they have no year 12) from 15 June.
 Special schools, special post-16 institutions and hospital schools will work towards a phased return of more children and young people without a focus on specific year groups.

 We want to get all children and young people back into education as soon as the scientific advice allows because it is the best place for them to